-How to use it: Stir some into a quick rice or cauliflower rice dish with chicken thighs or sliced beef.
+How to use it: Stir some into a bowl of quick rice or cauliflower rice with chicken thighs or sliced beef.
 You can use it as a condiment or have 1/4-1/2 cup as a side dish at any meal.

 What it is: Turmeric is derived from a root - often found in powder form - related to the ginger family.
 It's a bright yellow and it's often found in Thai foods like curry and has been used in Asia for thousands of years.

 Why you should eat it: Turmeric is widely known for its anti-inflammatory properties and its medicinal uses are being studied more and more.

 Turmeric has been proven as effective as aspirin for chronic inflammation and pain in some people, used to treat depression, and can even inhibit the growth of cancer cells.
 Turmeric can even help keep your brain sharp and improve memory.